The Best Telescope For Beginners

 Choosing the right telescope for your needs

-I would suggest you start by enjoying visual astronomy through a simple to use, and well-built telescope.
-This way you can learn the night sky on your own, casually experience the joys of stargazing, and spend time outside at night.
+I would suggest you start by enjoying visual astronomy through a simple-to-use, well-built telescope.
+This way, you can learn the night sky on your own, casually experience the joys of stargazing, and spend time outside at night.

-It is one thing to sit in your comfy computer chair during the day and order a fancy telescope with lots of advanced features, and it is another to actually (and comfortably) use those features in the dark after midnight.
+It is one thing to sit in your comfy computer chair during the day and order a fancy telescope with lots of advanced features.
+It is another thing to actually (and comfortably) use those features in the dark after midnight.

 Telescope Basics